Marketing and Supply Chain Management

 • This class requires access to a laptop computer that can be brought to class when required.
 Please see the COB laptop requirement: https://www.uwec.edu/academics/college-business/laptop-requirement/.
 Formerly offered as MGMT 344.

 Tools and methods in support of business decision making.
-Spreadsheet modeling, graphical analysis, time series forecasting, decision making under uncertainty, optimization models, and simulation modeling.
+Spreadsheet modeling, graphical analysis, time series forecasting, decision making under uncertainty, optimization models, and multiple regression modeling.

 Attributes: Special Course Fee Required